(Note: this is a work in progress—check back frequently as we update this page!)

 Clipped Planchet: Disc Clip

 This clip is defined as being a clip so small, it can only be seen on the rim or in the "shift" of metal on the edge, but which does not effect the coin's diameter in any way.
 So for example, you might see a small dimple of metal missing on the rim, but this type of mint error coins would still be perfectly "round."
 On a clad coin , you will see a visible "shift" in the layers of metal on the edge where the disc clip is, but the coin will still be completely round.

 Clipped Planchet: Straight Clip

 A straight clip occurs when the blanking dies punch out blanks from one of the 4 edges of the planchet strip in such a way that they overlap one of the edges of the planchet strip.
-The punched out planchet will have a straight edged clip, call a straight clip.
+The punched out planchet will have a straight clip.
+One of the most common clip types.

 Clipped Planchet: Outside Corner Clip

-If the blanking dies overlap one of the corners of the planchet strip, the result will be an outside corner clip.
+If the blanking dies overlap one of the 4 corners of the planchet strip, the result will be an outside corner clip.
 The coin will have an approximately right angle shaped clip protruding from the coin.
 A rare clip type.

 Clipped Planchet: Elliptical Clip

 Clipped Planchet: Incomplete Clip

-This error occurs when the blanking press is punching out blanks, and does not punch all the way through the planchet strip, and then retracts.
-Then the planchet strip is not advanced forward all the way, resulting in the blanking press punching out planchets which overlapped the previously only partially punched out planchets, leaving an arching line across both sides of the coin.
+This error occurs when the blanking press is punching out blanks, and does not punch all the way through the planchet strip.
+Then the planchet strip is not advanced forward all the way, and the blanking press then (successfully) punching out blanks which overlap the previously partially punched out blanks.
+The resulting blanks will have an arching line across both sides of the coin.
 Examples are known with multiple incomplete clips on the same coin.